Quick answer

 Disadvantages

-- Searching the text of the files is slow.
+- Searching the text of the files is very slow.

 - The tool does not show the sentences found in the text.